-Rivers control - this is a regional council function.
-It's the cost of monitoring rivers and surface water on land and the provision of flood control works by control of vegetation on river channels, Wainui Beach erosion management scheme maintenance and preventative maintenance over the whole district.
+The cost of monitoring rivers and surface water on land and the provision of flood control works by control of vegetation on river channels, Wainui Beach erosion management scheme maintenance and preventative maintenance over the whole district.

-Stormwater drainage - contribution towards the cost of collection and disposal of rainwater.
+Contributes towards the cost of collection and disposal of rainwater.
 The majority of stormwater costs are paid by targeted rates in Gisborne city and rural towns.
 Previously 20% of the activity was funded in the general rates.
 This has reduced to 10% bringing it in line with wastewater and water (three waters infrastructure).

 These are charges for services or facilities which you are invoiced only if you live in the area where these rates apply or you receive benefit.
 These are paid by a specific group of ratepayers who receive or benefit from a specific service or activity.

-Dog control - covers the cost of responding to complaints about nuisance caused by stray dogs in urban areas.
+The cost of responding to complaints about nuisance caused by stray dogs in urban areas and stock on roads.
 This rate is targeted to residential properties only.
-Dog registration fees are used to cover most of this service
+Dog registration fees are used to cover most of this service.

-Drainage - cost of providing land drainage in the designated areas of benefit.
-There are 2 groups - Direct beneficiaries and Contributors.
+Cost of providing land drainage in the designated areas of benefit.
+There are 2 groups - direct beneficiaries and contributors.
 Both rates are based on the area of land.

-Flood control schemes - this is the contribution based on capital value for the cost of operating flood protection works.
+The contribution based on capital value for the cost of operating flood protection works.
 This activity is partially funded by the general rates (60%) and the remainder is targeted collection.